Dramaturgy (sociology): Overview

 This analysis offers a look at the concepts of status, which is like a part in a play; and role, which serves as a script, supplying dialogue and action for the characters.
 Just as on the stage, people in their everyday lives manage settings, clothing, words, and nonverbal actions to give a particular impression to others.
 Goffman described each individual's "performance" as the presentation of self; a person's efforts to create specific impressions in the minds of others.
 This process is also sometimes called impression management.

 Goffman makes an important distinction between front stage behaviour, which are actions that are visible to the audience and are part of the performance; and back stage behavior, which are actions that people engage in when no audience is present.
 For example, a server in a restaurant is likely to perform one way in front of customers but might be much more casual in the kitchen.
 It is likely that he or she does things in the kitchen that might seem unseemly in front of customers.

 Before interaction with another, an individual prepares a role, or impression, that he or she wants to make on the other.
 These roles are subject to what is, in theater, termed breaking character.
 Inopportune intrusions may occur in which a backstage performance is interrupted by someone who is not meant to see it.
-In addition, there are examples of how the audience for any personal performance plays a part in determining the course it takes: how typically we ignore many performance flaws out of tact, such as if someone trips or spits as they speak.
+In addition, there are examples of how the audience for any personal performance plays a part in determining the course it takes: how typically people ignore many performance flaws out of tact, such as if someone trips or spits as they speak.

 Within dramaturgy analysis, teams are groups of individuals who cooperate with each other in order to share the 'party line.'
 Team members must share information as mistakes reflect on everyone.
 Team members also have inside knowledge and are not fooled by one another's performances.